-Who is Dave and does he really know cars?
+Who is Dave Tobin and does he really know cars?

 Dave Tobin operates Collector Car Consultants, LLC from Minneapolis, MN – offering sales consulting, marketing, appraisals and auction representation of vintage and classic automobiles.
 He specializes in buying and selling interesting, rare classic and collector cars for clients world wide.

 For years I have read about and researched cars and the companies that manufacture them.
-Cars are what I’m generally thinking about when I go to bed at night, I think about them when I wake up in the morning, they’re what I talk about at dinner parties (just ask my friends) and now they’re what I surround myself with everyday at work.
+Cars are what I’m generally thinking about when I go to bed at night, I’m thinking about them when I wake up in the morning, they’re what I talk about at dinner parties (just ask my friends) and now they’re what I surround myself with everyday at work.

 My love of all things automotive was passed on to me by my father.
-He has always loved European sports cars, the really innovative, groundbreaking designs that influenced automotive history that show up these days in modern art museums, all the way down to the more common cars you still see out and about on those beautiful spring days.
+He has always loved European cars.
+From the innovative designs that made a mark on automotive history that show up in modern art museums and on the Concours field, all the way down to more common cars you see out and about on beautiful spring days.

-As you can see in this photo I grew up with an oil painting of an Alfa Romeo 8C 2300 racing at Le Mans in 1931 hanging in our living room.
-Since this photo was taken it’s been framed, they’ve moved several times over the years, and it still hangs over the mantle in their current home.
+As you can see in this photo I grew up with a Dion Pears oil painting of an Alfa Romeo racing at Le Mans in 1931 hanging in our living room.
+Since this photo was taken it’s been framed, my folks have moved several times over the years, yet it still hangs over the mantle in their current home.